What to Expect at your Yoga Therapy Session

 Sessions mostly run for 60 or 75 minutes, some start with 45 minutes.

-Once we have established the issues you want to work with, we will discuss the practices that may be helpful.
-This will be refined as we work through practices to see which are most helpful.
+Once we have established the issues you want to work with, we will discuss and try out practices that may be helpful.
+This will be refined as we work through practices to see which are most beneficial for you.

 The practices we will use incorporate breath awareness, movement and relaxation.
 Throughout the session you will be reminded to focus on your breathing and sometimes to use your breath to help with movement.
 Caring for your body is of utmost importance.

-At the end of each class there is a relaxation session (yoga nidra).
-This is to allow your body and mind to take in the changes that have occurred during the class.
-This is many students favourite part of the class.
-When I first started yoga it was the thing that brought me back regularly - I couldn't believe how relaxed I felt after a yoga class.
-You will find the techniques in the yoga nidra session useful at other times - when you find it hard to sleep, when you are stressed, or when you have to give a presentation.
+Most sessions end with a relaxation practice (yoga nidra).
+This is to allow your body and mind to take in the changes that have occurred during the session.
+This is many students favourite part.
+When I first started yoga it was the thing that brought me back to my mat regularly - I couldn't believe how relaxed I felt after yoga nidra.
+You will find the techniques in the yoga nidra session useful at other times - when you find it hard to sleep, when you are stressed, or when you have to stand up in front of an audience.

 What to Wear